MA-Chiasson/BVG-7003-Devoir-3-FastTrackGWAS/README.md

 #### 5.2.
 Quality Control

-The quality control step involves filtering SNPs (Single Nucleotide Polymorphisms) based on their Minor Allele Frequency (MAF).
-We suggest removing SNPs with a MAF lower than 0.05 to ensure that only common variations are included in the analysis, but other tresholds may be used.
+The quality control step involves filtering loci, for instance SNPs (Single Nucleotide Polymorphisms), based on their Minor Allele Frequency (MAF).
+We suggest removing loci with a MAF lower than 0.05 to ensure that only common variants are included in the analysis, but other tresholds may be used.

 Loci with low MAF (for example, lower than 0.05) carry an elevated risk of having genotyping errors (i.e. the minor allele may be a genotyping error and not even exist in reality).
 Further, loci with alleles present at very low frequencies are more prone to statistical errors, whether false positives or false negatives.
 Therefore, including them doesn't contribute significantly to the discovery of meaningful associations.